MicrosoftDocs/azure-docs/articles/iot-operations/get-started/quickstart-deploy.md

 The following quickstarts in this series build on this one to define sample assets, data processing pipelines, and visualizations.
 If you want to deploy Azure IoT Operations to run your own workloads, see [Prepare your Azure Arc-enabled Kubernetes cluster](../deploy-iot-ops/howto-prepare-cluster.md) and [Deploy Azure IoT Operations Preview extensions to a Kubernetes cluster](../deploy-iot-ops/howto-deploy-iot-operations.md).

+## Before you begin

+This series of quickstarts is intended to give you an opportunity to evaluate an end-to-end scenario with Azure IoT Operations.
+In a true development or production environment, these tasks would be performed by multiple teams working together and some tasks require elevated permissions.

+For the best new user experience, we recommend using a free Azure subscription so that you have owner permissions over the resources in these quickstarts.
+We also recommend using GitHub Codespaces as a virtual environment in which you can quickly begin deploying resources and running commands without installing new tools on your own machines.

+Once you're ready to learn more about the individual roles and tasks, the how-to guides provide more specific implementation and permissions details.

 ## Prerequisites

 Review the prerequisites based on the environment you use to host the Kubernetes cluster.

-For this quickstart, we recommend GitHub Codespaces as a quick way to get started in a virtual environment without installing new tools.
-Or, use Azure Kubernetes Service (AKS) Edge Essentials to create a cluster on Windows devices or K3s on Ubuntu Linux devices.
+For this quickstart, we recommend using a virtual environment as a quick way to get started without installing new tools.

-As part of this quickstart, you create a cluster in either Codespaces, AKS Edge Essentials, or Linux.
+As part of this quickstart, you create a cluster in either GitHub Codespaces, AKS Edge Essentials, or K3s on Ubuntu Linux.
 If you want to reuse a cluster that you've deployed Azure IoT Operations to before, refer to the steps in [Clean up resources](#clean-up-resources) to uninstall Azure IoT Operations before continuing.

 # [Virtual](#tab/codespaces)